-Performing at SongFest in 2017
+Performing at SongFest

 Baden Street Singers, a highly acclaimed vocal ensemble consisting of a diverse mix of students, musicians and friends from around Perth.
 Gold medallists in Barbershop Harmony Australia’s 2015 and 2016 National Conventions, this group of singers have enchanted audiences around Australia with their varied repertoire and engaging performance style.
 Performing a mix of barbershop, choral and contemporary A cappella, these young singers are an absolute must-see.